davidgiven/cpm65/README.md

     other ports will work if you install the appropriate emulation firmware package.)

+  - It is ridiculously fast.

   - To use, unzip the `cpm65.zip` file into the root directory of the USB stick or other storage card.
 Then enter `load "cpm65.neo"` at the prompt.
 CP/M-65 will run.

+  - To run on the emulator, either load it as above, or boot it directly with `neo cpm65.neo@8000 run@8010`.

   - This port uses an emulated BDOS, meaning that it stores its files as FAT files on the neo6502's USB stick.
 Most well-behaved CP/M-65 programs will